 As a cyber security professional, you will be tasked with creating and maintaining your company’s incident response plan.
 This includes understanding how to apply digital forensics on the fly.
-You should be prepared for any type of scenario by building out your forensics toolkit.
+You need to be prepared for any type of scenario by building out your forensics toolkit.
 This should contain everything you need to document, isolate, copy and drill down into anything that may need to be reported on later.

 SANS SIFT